linuxserver-archive/docker-openvpn-as/READMETEMPLATE.md

 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for Timezone setting
 * `-e INTERFACE` setting interface for openvpn-as *default is eth0*
+* `--net=host` IMPORTANT, will not operate unless in host mode.
+* `--privileged` IMPORTANT, will not operate unless in privileged mode.

 It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it openvpnas /bin/bash`.